saram88/Horses/README.md

 #### Footer ####

 The user can simply get in touch whit our company to ask questions.
-But notise, this is only for education so the email adress is not for real.
+But notise, this is only for education so the email adress is not for real and have no connection.
+The user need to copy and paste the mail adress.

  ![image](/assets/Images/footer.png)